 “She is clothed with strength and dignity; she can laugh at the days to come.
 She speaks with wisdom, and faithful instruction is on her tongue.
 She watches over the affairs of her household.”
 (Proverbs 31:25–27)

-Since its inception in 1909, International Women’s Day (IWD) has gained status as a public holiday in about 30 nations, including Uganda, Ukraine, and Uzbekistan.
+Since its inception in 1909, International Women’s Day (IWD) has gained status as a public holiday in many nations, including Uganda, Ukraine, and Uzbekistan.

 This day rallies supporters of gender equality in the professional world, advocates for safe environments for women, and celebrates women in our lives in all their varied roles.